SalvieMundi/DefinitiveEditionVanillaPlus/README.md

 # The Minecraft Vanilla+ Definitive Edition Modpack
-More information coming soon!
-# The Minecraft Vanilla+ Definitive Edition Modpack

-Welcome to the home page for the Minecraft Vanilla+ Definitive Edition Modpack!
-For more information, please see below!
+<p id="top">Welcome to the home page for the Minecraft Vanilla+ Definitive Edition Modpack!
+For more information, please see below!</p>

  1. <a href="#about">About the Modpack</a>
  2. <a href="#install">How to Install</a>